nagypet/keycloakstudy/README.md

 We will use the following module: `org.keycloak:keycloak-spring-boot-starter`.
 This contains a `KeycloakWebSecurityConfigurerAdapter` with that we can secure some REST endpoints using the OAuth2 protocol.

 Although there is a pretty big problem with the standard implementation, there is an improved package in spvitamin.
 Keycloak-protected endpoints work by validating the token if there is an authorization header in the call.
-If there is no token in the call, it redirects to the / sso / login endpoint first, which redirects the frontend to the Keycloak login window.
-Unfortunately, I was unable to put this mechanism into operation with a desperate struggle for a day and a half.
+If there is no token in the call, it redirects to the `/sso/login` endpoint first, which redirects the frontend to the Keycloak login window.
+I was unable to put this mechanism into operation with a desperate struggle for a day and a half.
 This is because the browser refused to go to the login page due to CORS protection.

-So I preferred to disable redirection in the backend, now there is only token validation.
+So I decided to disable redirection in the backend, now there is only token validation.
 If the token is missing or invalid, a 401 will be returned.
-So it is up to the frontend to decide how you want to handle the 401 error.
-It is possible to make a general handler that intercepts 401 errors with an interceptor and tries to authenticate it, but from within the frontend, which does not cause a CORS problem.
+It is up to the frontend to decide how to handle the 401 error.
+It is possible to make a general handler that intercepts 401 errors with an interceptor and tries to authenticate it from within the frontend, which does not cause a CORS problem.

 Token update works automatically within the frontend.
 You can sign up for a Keycloak event that watches e.g. to the `OnTokenExpired` event and updates the token.